 Managing mental health and wellbeing

-With October being regarded as Mental Health Month, and the mental health challenges associated with the COVID-19 pandemic widely accepted, there is plenty of understanding and support to generate wellness.
+With October being regarded as Mental Health Month, and over two in five people experience a mental health condition at some point in their life, there are plenty of reasons to enhance understanding and support to generate wellness.

 Taking responsibility for managing our mental health and wellbeing is critical to getting through any tough time.
 One of the most important things you can do is to be patient with yourself.
 Learning how to deal with mental stress can take time.
 We’ve provided some strategies to consider below.